nestorrente/erdiagram/docs/Class_model.md

 _The name of the relationship is intended for database code generation, and it's not used in class model generation._

-This means that defining a relationship's name has doesn't produce any effect over the class model.
+This means that defining a relationship's name has doesn't produce any effect on the class model.